- Overview of Glomerular Disorders

 Diffuse mesangial sclerosis

 This nephrotic syndrome is rare.
 Inheritance is variable.
-It is caused by a mutation in the PLCE1 gene, which codes for phospholipase C epsilon.
-Progression to end-stage kidney disease occurs by age 2 or 3 years.
+It can be caused by a mutation in the PLCE1 gene, which codes for phospholipase C epsilon, or occur as part of Denys-Drash or other syndromes.
+Progression to kidney failure occurs in the first several years of life (1).

-Patients with severe proteinuria may require bilateral nephrectomy because of severe hypoalbuminemia; dialysis should be initiated early to ameliorate nutritional deficits and mitigate failure to thrive.
+Patients with severe proteinuria may require bilateral nephrectomy because of severe hypoalbuminemia; dialysis should be initiated early to ameliorate nutritional deficits and mitigate growth or weight faltering (previously, failure to thrive).
 The disorder usually recurs in a renal graft.

 Finnish-type nephrotic syndrome